 Acute lymphoblastic leukemia (ALL).
 Doctors use pharmacogenomic testing for children with ALL.
 About 10% of people have genetic variations in an enzyme called thiopurine methyltransferase (TPMT).
 TPMT is responsible for metabolizing chemotherapy for ALL.

 Children with lower TPMT levels receive lower chemotherapy doses.
-This prevents severe side effects.
+This helps prevent severe side effects.

 Other cancer types.
 Fluorouracil (5-FU) is a type of chemotherapy.
-It’s used to treat several types of cancer including colorectal, breast, stomach, and pancreatic cancers.
+It is used to treat several types of cancer including colorectal, breast, stomach, and pancreatic cancers.

 A genetic variation in some people causes lower levels of the enzyme called dihydropyrimidine dehydrogenase (DPD).
 DPD helps the body metabolize fluorouracil.

 Doctors may use a pharmacogenomic test to find this variation.
 If found, a lower fluorouracil dose helps prevent serious side effects.

 Questions to ask the health care team